tempname11/WorkingTitle4/notes/medium_term.md

 - texture mip levels are generated at runtime

 ### refactoring
-- InflightGPU would be easier to use inside SessionData
+- InflightGPU would be much easier to use inside SessionData
+- subtasks don't seem useful, remove them?
 - engine/** file naming is a bit of a mess
-- subtasks don't seem useful, remove them?